SarahsCode/rugerapi/index.md

-## A simple site to Host Dynamic QR Code logging.
+## A simple site to host dynamic QR code logging.